Scroll to content

 Purpose of the Pupil Premium Grant

-The Pupil Premium funding that is received by the school annually is used in a variety of ways in order to improve attainment and to help overcome any barriers to learning.
-It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the children.
-The Pupil Premium is allocated for children who are entitled to Free School Meals (FSM); 'Children Looked After' or have parents in the Armed Services.
+The Pupil Premium Grant that is received by schools annually is used in a variety of ways in order to improve attainment and to help overcome any barriers to learning.
+It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for learners.
+The Pupil Premium grant is allocated for learners who are entitled to Free School Meals (FSM); 'Children Looked After' or have parents in the Armed Services.

-The money that the school receives from the Government will be spent in a range of different ways, as outlined in the 3 Tiers Approaches shown below, including:
+The money that the school receives from the Government is spent in a range of different ways, as outlined in the 3 Tiers Approaches shown below, including:

-We will use the additional funding to meet the needs of those eligible in the most appropriate way, we make sure they receive the support they individually need to make good progress.
-Using formative and summative assessments throughout the year, in line with the whole school methods, the effect of the additional support will be measured regularly and changes made according to their needs.
+We use the additional funding to meet the needs of learners in the most appropriate way and we make sure learners receive the support they individually need to make good progress.
+Using formative and summative assessments throughout the year, in line with whole school methods, the effect of the additional support is measured regularly and changes are made according to learners' needs.

 Healey School home page